 Men and women of all ages, from young people to older adults, can benefit from dermabrasion.
 Although older people heal more slowly, more important factors are your skin type, coloring, and medical history.
-For example, black skin, Asian skin, and other dark complexions may become permanently discolored or blotchy after a skin-refinishing treatment.
+For example, black skin, Asian skin, and other dark complexions may become discolored or blotchy after a skin-refinishing treatment.
 People who develop allergic rashes or other skin reactions, or who get frequent fever blisters or cold sores, may experience a flare-up.
 If you have freckles, they may disappear in the treated area.

 In addition, dermabrashion will not be performed during the active stages of acne because of a greater risk of infection.
 The same may be true if you’ve had radiation treatments, a bad skin burn, or a previous chemical peel.

 Dermabrasion can be used to improve the health of the skin and reduce scars.
 Treatments can be altered to fit most skin types.